storybookjs/ember/docs/configure/sidebar-and-urls.md

 ## Roots

 By default, Storybook will treat your top-level nodes as “roots”.
 Roots are displayed in the UI as “sections” of the hierarchy.
-Lower level groups are displayed as folders:
+Lower level groups will show up as folders:

 ![Storybook sidebar story roots](./sidebar-roots.jpg)